Zach-Cook/ToDoDapp/README.md

 ### Hosting ###

-This app Front-End is hosted on The IPFS protocol providing for decentralized web hosting.
+This app Front-End is hosted on the IPFS protocol providing for decentralized web hosting.

 It utilizes EVM compatible Blockchains as the backend for storing and updating data.